Many with Covid-19 symptoms not self-isolating, says NPHET, as 38 cases confirmed

 The median age of Friday’s cases was 30 years of age, with 82 per cent of the 38 being under 45.

-Dr Glynn, acting chief medical officer, said: “Mass testing has now taken place in relation to a number of known outbreaks.
+Dr Glynn said “mass testing has now taken place in relation to a number of known outbreaks.

 “We may be beginning to see more cases which we cannot link to outbreaks or close contacts.
 The National Public Health Emergency Team will continue to monitor this situation closely over the coming days.”